JuliaFirstOrder/StructuredOptimization.jl/README.md

 For a matrix `A` you can use:

-	x = JuLiASSO.solve(A, b, g, x0)
+	x = RegLS.solve(A, b, g, x0)

 For functions `Op` and `OpAdj` computing the direct and adjoint operator respectively you should call instead:

-	x = JuLiASSO.solve(Op, OpAdj, b, g, x0)
+	x = RegLS.solve(Op, OpAdj, b, g, x0)

 Argument `x0` is the initial approximation to the solution.
 Both `x0` and `b` must be `Array{}` objects whose dimensions are conformant with those of `A` or `Op` and `OpAdj`.

 ## Regularizers

 Argument `g` in the examples above is the regularization term in the problem.
-The regularizers included in `JuLiASSO` are listed here.
+The regularizers included in `RegLS` are listed here.

 Function        | Description                                          | Properties
 ----------------|------------------------------------------------------|----------------